DrinkinTea22/teahudv2/README.md

 Where possible, linux is also supported (you may need wine to run the update script).

 ## Goals for this project:
-As i'm now working with a auto-update hud, i would like to achieve minimal changes and its intended for casual players (for now). <br>
+As i'm now working with a auto-update hud, i would like to achieve minimal changes and its intended for casual players . <br>
 Note: this will replace the original project [TeaHud](https://github.com/DrinkinTea22/TeaHud) but the hud will remain on my github account.